Gtpimenta/Gtpimenta/README.md

 ##

-- 🌱 I’m currently studying Data Science and Analytics at ESALQ/USP;
+- 🌱 I’m currently working as Data Acquisition Analyst at EEmovel;
 - 👯 I’m looking to collaborate on machine learning projects;
-- 🤔 I’m looking for an opportunity to work as a data scientist;
+- 🤔 I’m always working on some projects so I can improve my skills;
 - ⚡ Fun fact: Python may be my favorite language, but I prefer R for statistical analysis.

 ##